orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
-tor | anonymous network
-privoxy | http proxy caching
-rabbitvcs | git frontend like tortoise git actkbd | configure custom hotkeys cryptsetup | for managing dm-crypt/luks encrypted volumes p7zip | 7zip compression
-pm-utils | suspending or hibernating computer ntfs3g | for connecting to windows partitions genkernel | see https://github.com/orsonteodoro/muslx32/issues/4 .
+tor | For anonymous networking privoxy | HTTP proxy caching rabbitvcs | Git frontend like tortoise git actkbd | Configure custom hotkeys cryptsetup | For managing dm-crypt/luks encrypted volumes p7zip | 7zip compression pm-utils | Suspending or hibernating computer ntfs3g | For connecting to windows partitions genkernel | See https://github.com/orsonteodoro/muslx32/issues/4 .
 Also, it compiled the initramfs without problems with the --no-zfs flag. rust | It should work as amd64 or x86 ABI.
 The profile will select one of those but ban compiling as x32 ABI.

 ### Broken packages